LaxmiVanam/PricePrediction-NLP-Regression/README.md

 - BagOfWords
 - Keras etc.

+Possible enchancements:
+- Do more feature engineering to come up with even more features
+- Try more modeling techniques and tune them for better metric using hyperparamater tuning.
+- I could use decomposition techniques in order to reduce the dimensions.
+- Test for overfitting and apply Dropout of the neurons to reduce overfitting/ variance.

 I could not upload the datasets to github as the file sizes are large and data for this competitoin can be found @https://www.kaggle.com/c/mercari-price-suggestion-challenge/data.
 I have used Keras regressor to accomplish the task and have uploaded the code here.